An important warning about quitting your job in Michigan while on workers’ comp and why settlement should be explored first.

-Michigan law protects employees hurt on-the-job.
-It pays disability benefits equal to 80% of an employee’s after-tax average weekly wage.
-Overtime, discontinued fringe benefits, and even second jobs are factored into this calculation.
-The money paid is income tax free and continues for the entire length of disability.
+Workers’ comp protects employees hurt on-the-job.
+It pays lost wages equal to 80% of a person’s after-tax average weekly wage.
+Overtime, discontinued fringe benefits, and even second jobs that cannot be done anymore should be factored into this calculation.
+Money paid is income tax free and continues for the entire period of disability.

-Situations get even worse when an employer does not offer light duty.
-Even if there is no job available, quitting can be used as a defense to paying future wage loss benefits.
-The employer will say a job would have been offered but the employee voluntarily removed himself or herself from the work force.
-It is important to speak with an experienced lawyer before quitting or taking other employment action.
+Even if a light duty job has not been offered, quitting can be used as a defense to future wage loss benefits.
+The employer will argue a light duty job would have been offered but the employee voluntarily removed himself or herself from the workplace.